Here are tips on how to plant a bare-root tree the right way—from digging the hole to watering the tree properly once it’s planted.

 Backfill the Hole

 As you fill in the hole with topsoil, work the soil around the roots to eliminate any air pockets.
-When the hole is half full, water well and let it soak in.
+When the hole is half full, first the soil around the lower roots, water well and let it soak in.
 Then, continue to fill the hole using the remaining topsoil first and the subsoil last.
 Tamp it down firmly and water again.

-You may need to build a berm or rim of soil around the outside edge of the hole to keep water from running off too quickly.
+I often build a berm or rim of soil around the outside edge of the hole as a water-holding basin to keep water from running off too quickly.
 If you do this, be sure to break it down in the fall to prevent water from pooling around the tree and freezing in the winter.

 Stake the Tree